 Students will learn the origin and the basic structure of medical words, including prefixes, suffixes, word roots, combining forms and plurals.
 Offers pronunciation, spelling, and definition of medical terms based on the body systems approach.
 Emphasis on rendering a professional vocabulary required for work in the health care field.
+This is the fourth course in the Healthe Science Pathway.
 To be enrolled in this dual credit course, students must meet dual credit prerequisites and complete dual credit requirements.
 Upon successful completion of this dual credit course, students may receive college/university credit.
 See dual credit section in academic handbook for details.
+College Partner: Harper College.